A stable lamp is lighted

 and every stone shall cry.

 Twenty-five leading contemporary poets were invited to choose and write about their favorite hymn or spiritual song.
-Their essays have been collected and are forthcoming as an anthology from Orison Books.
+Their essays have been collected in an anthology and published by Orison Books.

 In Stars Shall Bend Their Voices, some of the most respected living poets meditate on the role of hymns and spiritual songs in their lives and writing.
 Representing many spiritual traditions and many approaches to personal spiritual practice, Stars Shall Bend Their Voices is a testament to the lasting impact of spiritual music on many of today’s best poets.